 Speaking of the 17th century, about one hour outside of Boston is the town of Plymouth.
 Not only can visitors see the Plymouth Rock and various other historic landmarks, they can also visit Plimoth Plantation.
 This living history museum tells the stories of 17th-century English settlers and members of the Wampanoag tribe.

 Scranton may not come to mind when thinking about historic American locations.
 But the northeastern Pennsylvania city played a critical role in the industrial history of the country.

 In the mid-1800s, brothers George and Seldon Scranton combined several smaller railroads to form the Delaware, Lackawanna and Western Railroad.
 This turned Scranton into an early transportation hub.
 This locomotive history is immortalized at the Steamtown National Historic Site, a museum dedicated to Scranton’s pioneering railroad past.

 Scranton also has a storied history in other trades that helped industrialize America.
 The Anthracite Heritage Museum commemorates the region’s history of coal mining, its related industries and the immigrant culture of northeastern Pennsylvania.
 Visitors also have the opportunity to tour a coal mine that originally opened in 1860.
 You’ll take a mine car down 300 feet to explore the winding underground tunnels and learn all about the methods used in deep mining’s history.

-What are your favorite Northeast road trip destinations?
+What are your favorite historic road trip destinations in the Northeast and beyond?
 Tell us in the comments below!